 - However, since there are a great many varieties, it’s impossible to recreate as many different soil mix substrates.
 In the end, the best option is to use special “orchid” mix, available in any horticulture store.

-Preparing your own orchid substrate
+DIY orchid substrate

 - Although we recommend using special orchid soil mix purchased from specialized stores, it is still perfectly possible to make your own.